mikrono/tModLoaderWiki_kr_ko/Command-Line.md

 See picture:
 ![](https://i.imgur.com/N8FM1ba.png)
 ## Dedicated Host
+A Dedicated Host is a company that provides server hosting for a fee.

 Edit the server config file that the dedicated host is using.
 Not every host is the same.
 You'll need to make sure that tModLoaderServer is being launched with either the command line argument or the server config line for the path to Mods folder.
 If you wish to use a Mods folder in the same folder as the tModLoaderServer executable, I believe you can use a relative path like "modpath=./Mods".
 You'll also need to set savedirectory since some mods store mod specific data in the save directory. (savedirectory is a command line only parameter.)
 Add `-savedirectory ./` to the command that launches the server, which can be found usually on the website for your host.

 ### Dedicated Hosts known to work